Ryuuji Umeda

 Ryūji Umeda (梅田 竜二) is a Japanese professional three-cushion billiards player.

+Career

 In 1998, Umeda finished 2nd to fellow Japanese Akio Shimada in the three-cushion event of the Asian Games.
 He later won it against Duong Anh Vu of Vietnam in 2006.

 A year afterward, he dominated the UMB World Three-cushion Championship by defeating Daniel Sánchez, the two-time world champion from Spain.
-With the victory, he became the second Asian to win it in 34 years since Nobuaki Kobayashi.
+With the victory, he became the second Asian to win it in 34 years after Nobuaki Kobayashi.